Book Now

 Important Note on Everest Base Camp Trek by Road

-Everest Base Camp Trek by Road involves a long journey in a 4WD jeep, so you should be prepared for a bumpy ride and the discomfort it brings.
+The road from Kathmandu to Salleri is smooth, and the route onward to Tham Dhanda is a combination of paved and off-road tracks.
+The Everest Base Camp Trek by Road involves a long journey in a 4WD jeep, so you should be prepared for a bumpy ride and the discomfort it brings, as road conditions can be bumpy, dusty, or slippery, especially during the monsoon season.

 Traveling to Everest Base Camp by road is not advisable during the monsoon season due to heavy rainfall, which can cause road conditions to deteriorate, making the journey challenging and potentially dangerous.

-We recommend planning your trek during a different time of year when road conditions are favorable.
+We recommend planning your trek for a different season than the monsoon, when road conditions are favorable.

 Everest Base Camp Trek by Road Difficulty